achoooooo/guild_policies/103_recruitment.md

 - Jordan is a person who constantly begs for help from other guildies, but is almost never willing to help.
 - Jordan does not respond well to constructive feedback and is never willing to change his gameplay to help the raid.
 - Jordan is easily offended and frequently gets angry at other guildies during social events.
-- Jordan does not cry at the end of the Iron Giant because he a stupid, soulless FUCK.
 - `Jordan does not fuck.`

 ## Making A Good Recruit Message